docknetwork/crypto-wasm-ts/README.md

 such that all provers interacting with it can use them.
 In the following snippet, the verifier ask to prove that certain message satisfies the lower and upper bounds `min` and `max`, i.e. `min <= message < max`.
 Note than both bounds are positive integers and lower bound is inclusive but upper bound is not, for changing from exclusive to inclusive bounds or vice-versa, add or subtract 1 from bounds.
+The snippet shows LegoGroth16.

 ```ts
 const provingKey = BoundCheckSnarkSetup();